 Service Days 2016: Giving Back to the Community and Local Organizations

-More than 200 Bernstein Shur attorneys and staff members volunteered at various organizations throughout Maine and New Hampshire.
+More than 200 Bernstein Shur attorneys and staff members volunteered at various organizations throughout ME and New Hampshire.
 The firm coordinates Service Days give back to their respective communities and local organizations.
 On Friday, June 10 our Manchester, New Hampshire team volunteered at the state’s largest soup kitchen and homeless shelter, New Horizons for New Hampshire.
-Friday, June 17, the firm’s Portland and Augusta offices teamed up to support numerous organizations throughout Maine.
+Friday, June 17, the firm’s Portland and Augusta offices teamed up to support numerous organizations throughout ME.

 “On average, our firm collectively dedicates nearly 2,000 hours each year in pro bono legal services, and many regularly volunteer for local nonprofits,” said Pat Scully, CEO of Bernstein Shur.
 “Whether in the office or out in the community, we owe it to our friends and neighbors to use our knowledge and skills to improve the lives of those around us any way we can.
 Giving back to our communities is a core part of who we are.”